MayurChawla/Hamburger/Backend/TEST_QUERIES.md

 - [ ] Can update an employee
 - [ ] Can mark attendance
 - [ ] Can delete an employee
+- [ ] Can query employees with pagination
+- [ ] Can query employees with sorting
+- [ ] Can use employeesConnection for paginated results
+- [ ] Can query employeesByClass with pagination and sorting

 ---